Stefano Bonfiglio: Career

 Bonfiglio worked for Bankers Trust in New York and Milan for eight years, then became a managing director with Donaldson, Lufkin & Jenrette, and then was co-founder and managing director of Tetragon Partners, a private equity firm.

 Stirling Square was co-founded by Bonfiglio in 2002, and has "total committed capital in excess of €1 billion".

 Personal life

 Bonfiglio was married to jewelry designer Rosa de la Cruz Bonfiglio, the daughter of Carlos de la Cruz, a Cuban-born American businessman and art collector, and they had four sons together.

 In 2010, Bonfiglio was in a relationship with TV presenter Trinny Woodall.

-In 2014, Bonfiglio married Carolina Gonzalez-Bunster, daughter of Rolando Gonzalez-Bunster, a US-based Argentine businessman, and they have a son and a daughter together.
+In 2014, Bonfiglio married Carolina Gonzalez-Bunster, daughter of Rolando Gonzalez-Bunster, a US-based Argentine businessman.
 She is a former Goldman Sachs banker and the founder of the Walkabout Foundation, of which Bonfiglio is a director.

 They live in Knightsbridge, London.
 Their wedding was attended by Hillary and Bill Clinton.